Narwana: Demographics

-Utility services are well managed including water supplies, irrigation and agriculture, banking.
-Medical services are served by a Civil Hospital and private hospitals.

 Transportation

 Narwana is well connected with railway and road network as it many cities jind, Tohana. jakhal, bathinda, patiala, ludhiana, Kaithal, Pundri, ambala, chandigarh, safidon, panipat, rohtak, delhi, gurugram and faridabad.
 It is connected with NH 52, NH152 and NH 352.
 Haryana Roadways buses connect it with most of the destinations.
 Buses are available in day hours and also in night hours but in rare numbers.

-Healthcare

-There is a 100-bed civil hospital in the town and many other private hospitals that provides healthcare facilities to the residents of the town And There are many medicals shops that provide medicine and some of themBhagwati Medical Hall famous for providing a big range of medicine.

-Places of interest

-There are some places of interest to visit in Narwana.
-Nehru Park is one of them.
-Stadium For Games (Nav-deep stadium has India's first indoor Handball court, which is only in Narwana and also a newly made athletic track of world-class standards, as well as FIH approved hockey astroturf) and Chotu Ram Park are well known.

-Religious places

-Baba Gaibi Sabh is a very old and religious temple in this City.
-People from nearby villages come to pray here esp on Sunday.
-Apart from this there are some other famous temples like Bhagwan Prashuram Mandir, Hanuman Mandir, Navgarah Mandir near Bakshi cinema, Vishavkarma temple, Old Shiv temple near dhola kuan etc. It is said that the main idol of Hanuman Mandir is made by the five pandavas.

 Airport links

-Nearest Airports to Narwana are of Hisar, Chandigarh, Patiala and Delhi.
+Nearest Airports to Narwana are of Hisar, Chandigarh and Delhi.
 Delhi's Airport is very well connected to the Narwana Palace and Indian states and territories.
 A few private companies also provide charted flights from Sirsa, which is 2 hours distance by road.

-Internet Services

-There are plenty of options available for data connectivity in Narwana city.
-Apart from 3G and 4G services there are pretty good broadband services offered by BSNL, Digital World Broadband etc.